nbdy/reaper-mcp/README.md

 - **python-reapy** bridge configured for out-of-process control
 - **Python 3.11+**

-> **Note:** The server must be able to communicate with REAPER through the reapy bridge.
-Ensure REAPER is running and reapy is properly configured before starting the server.
+> **Note:** The server must be able to communicate with REAPER.
+Ensure REAPER is running before starting the server.

 ## Installation